quantombone/exemplarsvm/demos/README.md

 $ cd ~/projects/
 $ git clone git@github.com:quantombone/exemplarsvm.git #this will make ~/projects/exemplarsvm the code directory
 ```

+## Setup paths

+This quickstart guide assumes you have hardcoded "/nfs/baikal/tmalisie/pascal/VOCdevkit/" into the function load_data_directory.m, as well as the results folder "/nfs/baikal/tmalisie/esvm-data/" into "load_results_directory.m"

 ## Making sure Exemplar-SVM library is compiled and working
 ``` sh